ServiceStack/servicestack.net/MyApp/_podcasts/2024-02-07_servicestack-endpoint-routing.md

 ---
 title: ServiceStack Endpoint Routing
-summary: ServiceStack .NET 8 is now more integrated then ever with support for ASP.NET Core Endpoint Routing and IOC
+summary: Talking about the new era of ServiceStack .NET 8 which is now more integrated then ever with support for ASP.NET Core Endpoint Routing and IoC
 tags: [.net8,api]
 url: https://media.servicestack.com/podcasts/servicestack-endpoint-routing.mp3
 ---